 How do I become ISO 27001 compliant?

-ISO 27001 specifies a minimum set of documents and records that are needed to become compliant.
+ISO 27001 specifies a minimum set of documents and records necessary to become compliant.
+Required documents include:

 - Scope of the ISMS (clause 4.3)